paroi-tech/ladc/README.md

 ## Additional API

-This package adds the following methods to the MyCn connector:
+This package adds the following methods to the MyCn objects `DatabaseConnection`:

 * `prepareSqlBricks(sqlBricks)`: converts the `sqlBricks` object to a SQL query, then call the MyCn `prepare` method (async);
 * `execSqlBricks(sqlBricks)`: converts the `sqlBricks` object to a SQL query, then call the MyCn `exec` method (async);